Margaret Behan: The Cheyenne Elders Council

-Margaret is the founder of "The Cheyenne Elders Council", formed in 2007–2008, with Behan as the sole member, and has the mission to, "Heal Our Own Oppression."
+Behan is the founder of "The Cheyenne Elders Council", formed in 2007–2008, with Behan as the sole member, and has the mission to, "Heal Our Own Oppression."
 She had recently bought land next to the Northern Cheyenne Reservation, and said she "was troubled when she heard one of her people say that Cheyenne youth would have to save themselves," saying "They were not getting any kind of influence or teaching from the elders."
 Behan reported that she had created "the T’sistsistas’s Sacred School" in her home.
 Behan says, "We need to bring our Cheyenne identity and pride back to the young people, teach them the traditional ceremonies and language."

 She was interviewed by AARP International Magazine in October, 2011.

 In July 2012, Behan hosted the "11th Gathering of the International Council of 13 Indigenous Grandmothers" at which the riders commemorating the Northern Cheyenne Exodus of 1878 shared stories of their journey.
 Initially planned to be held on her private property, wildfires led to the event being held at the pow wow grounds leased from the Northern Cheyenne Reservation.
 "The gathering ... [was] set up as a traditional Cheyenne encampment", with "thirteen teepees, one for each grandmother."
 In attendance was a great-great-great grandniece of General Custer, who made a "formal apology to the Northern Cheyenne," and a great-great-granddaughter of Brig.
 Gen. Anson Mills, who also offered an apology.

 A two-part video of attendees from Vashon Intuitive Arts describing the event is available on the Internet Archive.